BasisPair

 >>> import pairinteraction as pi >>> ket = pi.KetAtom("Rb", n=60, l=0, m=0.5) >>> basis = pi.BasisAtom("Rb", n=(58, 63), l=(0, 3)) >>> system = pi.SystemAtom(basis).set_magnetic_field([0, 0, 1], unit="G").diagonalize() >>> pair_energy = 2 * system.get_corresponding_energy(ket, unit="GHz") >>> pair_basis = pi.BasisPair( ... [system, system], ... energy=(pair_energy - 3, pair_energy + 3), ... energy_unit="GHz", ... ) >>> print(pair_basis) BasisPair(|Rb:59,S_1/2,-1/2; Rb:61,S_1/2,-1/2⟩ ... |Rb:58,F_7/2,7/2; Rb:59,S_1/2,1/2⟩)

-- __init__(systems, m=None, product_of_parities=None, energy=None, energy_unit=None)[source]
+- __init__(system_atoms, m=None, parity_under_inversion=None, parity_under_permutation=None, energy=None, energy_unit=None)[source]

 Create a basis for a pair of atoms.